kirtashK/Songs-of-Syx-Modding/Obsidian Notes/Modding.md

 #### Version \[V71]

+Adapt to work with vanilla files where it makes sense (example: wooden clubs on carpenter)

 - [ ] Arsenal Expanded 3130192483
 	- [ ] Metal spears change to one handed? make a bit weaker if so, differentiate them from pikes & vanilla spears
 	- [ ] Tech to boost crossbow training speed?